What Is Broken Link Building?

 Second, Wikipedia editors don’t mess around.
 Unless your link really deserves to be there, it’s going to get removed within hours.

 Instead, pop that dead link into a backlink analysis tool to find other sites that are also linking to that page:

-Use Two Awesome Ahrefs Features Built for Broken Link Building
+Use Two Awesome Semrush Features Built for Broken Link Building

 There’s nothing wrong with using Google search strings and Check My Links to find broken links.

 In fact, I still kick off my Broken Link Building campaigns this way.

 But if you want to find even MORE broken links, I recommend using 2 helpful Semrush features: Site Audit’s “Broken external links” report and “Broken Pages” report in “Backlink Analytics”.